grafana/grafana/docs/sources/guides/getting_started.md

 # Getting started

 This guide will help you get started and acquainted with Grafana.

-Getting Started
+For a more in-depth explanation of Grafana process and capabilities, refer to [Introduction to Grafana]({{< relref "intro-to-grafana.md" >}}).

-1. Install
+## 1. Install Grafana

-2. Login.
+## 2. Log in for the first time
 3000, admin/admin
-3. Change password.
+Change password.
 Record your credentials!

-4. Add TestData DB data source.
-(Make sure TestData is available by default.)
+## 3. Add TestData DB data source

 Next...Import Streaming Example data source?
 Might not be ready for primetime.

+## 4. Create a dashboard
-5. Got to Create > Dashboard
+1. Got to Create > Dashboard
-6. Add Query.
+1. Add Query.
 This creates a graph.
-7. Save dashboard.
+1. Save dashboard.

+Now you have a dashboard and are displaying results.
+Feel free to experiment with what you have built, skip down to explore Next Steps, or keep going to see what else you can do with Grafana.

+## 4. Import a dashboard

+## 5. Create a playlist

+## Next steps
-Next steps, regular users vs developers vs admins
+, regular users vs developers vs admins
 - Add Prometheus (or other) data sources
 - Import dashboards/plugins
 - Configure Grafana